datumbox/VernamVeil/npsha256/README.md

 # Building the `npsha256` C Library with `build.py`

 This project can optionally use a C extension called `npsha256` to efficiently compute SHA256-based hashes from Python.
-Then, the Python method `numpy_sha256` can be used in `fx` methods to quickly produce required hashes in vectorised implementations.
+Then, the Python method `hash_numpy` can be used in `fx` methods to quickly produce required hashes in vectorised implementations.

 The C code is compiled and wrapped for Python using the [cffi](https://cffi.readthedocs.io/en/latest/) library.